theo-armour/2020/journal/07/2020-07-13-john-writing.md

 the subject of this message is just an outline of some of the thoughts and discussions we have had - and hope to continue.

-The sps80 WordPress site we built quickly was probably dumping too much onto you all at once. so I'm thinking about a pivot.
+The class of 1980 WordPress site we built quickly was probably dumping too much onto you all at once. so I'm thinking about a pivot.
 I have several questions that I would be delighted to have some answers.

 Below are several thoughts and three questions.
 Please feel free to respond any way you feel will progress the dialog.